qdingqim/Pac-mo/docs/proposal.md

 We are planning to use reinforcement learning with neural function approximator for the solving agent, and Dijkstra's algorithm for the monsters in the game.

 ## Evaluation Plan
-The metrics of the project is the score which is calculated by the dots
+The metrics of the project is the scores which are calculated by the dots( the sword in the game).
+At the start of the game, the agent follows a fixed path list to go randomly.
+As the agent dies and learns, it will gradually know some certain point and path it cannot go.
+There is a time limit for the game.
+The final score is calculated once the agent is killed or the time runs out.

+With experiments, the agent will find a optimum route to get all the swords without being killed by monsters.
+The best route is made by building the path list in the algorithm.
+The sanity case will be that the agent gets all the sword which means the highest score within the least time without dying.

 ## Appointment with the Instructor
 (reserved) May 1st, 2017 at 2:30pm